Design and Technology

 It is important that children understand the processes of designing; from planning to making, evaluating and refinement.
 During the teaching of design and technology, a wide range of new skills will be acquired as children work with a range of materials, including woodwork, sewing and cooking.
 It also draws upon the knowledge of other subjects, such as Mathematics, Science, ICT and Art.
 Children will also develop the life skills and knowledge associated with healthy living, food nutrition and cookery; refining and substituting ingredients to improve dishes.

-The National Curriculum for DT aims to ensure that all children:
+The National Curriculum for Design and Technology aims to ensure that all children:

 · develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world